Aidan275/spark-iot-ts/README.md

 # spark-iot-ts
-A timeseries library using apache spark, filodb and flint ts library for reading the iot data in project haystack format and processing it.
+A platform for IOT timeseries analytics using Apache Spark, FiloDB and Flint ts library

 ## Features of this project
 Some of the features of this project are: